UrbanAnalyst/dodgr/cran-comments.md

-# CRAN notes for dodgr_0.2.0 submission
+# CRAN notes for dodgr_0.2.1 submission

 ## Notes

 This submissions generates the following NOTES on some systems:

-* One possibly invalid URL for a vignette reference, due to jstor preventing automated queries.
-The URL is nevertheless valid.
+* Two possibly invalid URLs: one for a valid vignette reference, due to jstor preventing automated queries; and one for the DOI for the paper associated with this pacakge, which is also valid (https://doi.org/10.32866/6945, with DOI simply given as 'doi = "10.32866/6945"').
 * "GNU make is a SystemRequirements", which is unavoidable because of the need to remove compiled object files in src sub-directories.